sushantbramhacharya/CProgramming_LEC/Algorithms/README.md

 - In first Iteration of(i)l
     - Is 1st element greater than elements behind it and swap if its greates
 - Like wise the other iterations does the same until array is sorted
+# Bubble sort
+In this type of sorting we sort by checking
+- Greatest number is bubbled out first
+- In first Iteration of(i)
+    - Is 1st element greater than elements behind it.
+- Like wise the other iterations does the same until array is sorted